pablolopesk8/github-starred-tags/README.md

 [MongoDB](https://www.mongodb.com/) was used as storage.
 The reasons for this choice are, mainly, the speed and the simplicity of the data.
 The data stored are only user and his repositories.
 So, it's easier to store them in a NoSQL and document drive storage.
 For connect and execute operations in database, was used [Mongoose](https://mongoosejs.com/).
 MongoDB was configured with auth to provide more security.

+## Server

+In development mode, the [Nodemon](https://nodemon.io/) was used to watch files and restart files in every change.

 ## Microservices